-The fixed income portfolio will be high grade quality.
-At the time of purchase, all fixed income securities held in the portfolio shall have a minimum rating of Baa3 or equivalent.
-No more than 20 percent of the market value of the fixed income portfolio shall be rated Baa1 or below.
+The fixed income portfolio shall be of high-grade quality.
+At the time of purchase, fixed income securities held in the portfolio shall have a minimum rating of Baa3 or equivalent except for high yield securities.
+Investment in high yield securities shall not exceed 10 percent of the Segment 3 portfolio.
 Standard and Poor's, Fitch, or Moody's ratings are acceptable.
-If the issue is rated by all three rating agencies, the middle rating will apply.
-If the security is rated by one rating agency, that rating will apply.
+If the issue is rated by all three rating agencies, the middle rating shall apply.
+If the security is rated by two rating agencies, the lower rating shall apply.
+If the security is rated by one rating agency, that rating shall apply.